wrench-project/wrench/examples/README.md

     multi-task job.

-  - ```bare-metal-bag-of-tasks```: A simulation of the execution of a bag-of-task workflow by a Workflow Management System on a compute service, with all workflow data being read/written from/to a single storage service.
+  - ```bare-metal-bag-of-tasks```: A simulation of the execution of a bag-of-task workflow by a Workflow Management System on a bare-metal compute service, with all workflow data being read/written from/to a single storage service.
 Up to two workflow tasks are executed concurrently on the compute service, in which case one task is executed on 6 cores and